mhwlng/fip-elite/README.md

 # fip-elite
-Information Display for Logitech Flight Instrument Panel and for VR
+Information Display for Logitech Flight Instrument Panel and for VR for Elite Dangerous

+You don't need a Flight Instrument Panel, if you only want to use this for VR.

 ![Logitech Flight Instrument Panel with Elgato Stream Deck](https://i.imgur.com/bE2ODlF.jpg)

-This application displays data from Elite Dangerous on Logitech Flight Instrument Panels or in a window for VR.

 ![VR](https://i.imgur.com/qhICACC.jpg)